Settings Reference¶

 Determines whether users are created automatically if they do not exist.

-, then you need to create your users before they can log in.
+If set to False, then you need to create your users before they can log in.

 DISABLE_SSO¶